iotdomain/iotdomain-standard/iotconnect-standard.md

 The ZSAS has the reserved publisher ID of '\$zsas' with a reserved node ID of '\$zsas'.
 It publishes its own identity (just like any other publisher) with its node on address '{zone}/\$zsas/\$zsas'.
 In order to verify signatures the consumer has to use the node public key.
 When the node updates, its identity record must be signed by ZSAS, which is the same process using the ZSAS public key.

 A ZSAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
 By default this uses 'Lets Encrypt' but this can be replaced by other public CAs.
 Use of a TCA is optional for local-only zones but required when briding between zones.
-The domain name used for registering a zone with the TCA is '{zone}.myzone.world'. zone has to be globally unique.
+The domain name used for registering a zone with the TCA is '{zone}.iotconnect.zone', where zone has to be globally unique.

 In order to verify the ZSAS all consumers must obtain the TCA certificate.